Menu

 About the Exhibition

-Louise Bourgeois’s (1911-2010, b.
-Paris, France) Spiders was on display in Rockefeller Center in the summer of 2001.
-The work featured a thirty-foot-tall spider, Maman—meaning “Mama” in Bourgeois’s native French—carrying a basket of eggs and flanked by two smaller spiders.
+Spiders by Louise Bourgeois (1911-2010, b.
+Paris, France) can be seen in Rockefeller Center during the summer of 2001.
+The work features a 30-foot-tall spider, Maman—meaning “mama” in Bourgeois’ native French—carrying a basket of eggs and flanked by two smaller spiders.
 Brian D. Leitch from The New York Times Magazine stated, “Louise Bourgeois, like the giant mother-spider sculpture she created several years ago, has been spinning a web of weirdly magnificent work for more than six decades—and finally, at 90, she’s getting her full due.”

 Location